Surfshark vs CyberGhost: an extensive comparison guide

 Both VPNs also provide RSA keys.
 However, there’s a difference — Surfshark fully encrypts all transactions with symmetric (AES) and asymmetric (RSA) keys.
 CyberGhost only encrypts using AES, except for the Password Manager, which uses RSA encryption.
 But it is a paid add-on feature.

-What’s more, CyberGhost doesn’t offer any extra protection with obfuscation servers.
-These servers (provided by Surfshark) hide the fact that you’re using a VPN… Even from your internet service provider!
+What’s more, CyberGhost doesn’t offer any extra protection, like obfuscated servers.
+These servers (provided by Surfshark) hide the fact that you’re using a VPN even from your internet service provider.

 If obfuscation isn’t enough, Surfshark’s NoBorders feature takes privacy to the next level.
-This feature is specially designed to bypass oppressive firewalls or censorship measures, allowing you to browse the internet without restrictions.
+It is specially designed to bypass oppressive firewalls or censorship measures, allowing you to browse the internet without restrictions.

 Kill switch

-A kill switch is a vital tool in any VPN’s privacy arsenal.
 If your VPN connection drops unexpectedly, a kill switch shuts down your internet connection.
-While this might sound inconvenient, your privacy and data are always protected.
+While this might sound inconvenient, your privacy and data remain protected.

 Both Surfshark and CyberGhost provide the kill switch feature.
 It’s available on all platforms with Surfshark.
 CyberGhost supports the feature on Windows, macOS, iOS, and Android.